Labour voucher: History

 [T]he individual producer receives back from society—after the deductions have been made—exactly what he gives to it.
 What he has given to it is his individual quantum of labour.
 For example, the social working day consists of the sum of the individual hours of work; the individual labour time of the individual producer is the part of the social working day contributed by him, his share in it.
 He receives a certificate from society that he has furnished such-and-such an amount of labour (after deducting his labour for the common funds); and with this certificate, he draws from the social stock of means of consumption as much as the same amount of labour cost.
 The same amount of labor which he has given to society in one form, he receives back in another.

 In 1930, the German-Dutch council communist group, Group of International Communists, published their main work, Fundamental Principles of Communist Production and Distribution.
 Jan Appel was an important contributor to this book, in which the group described in detail—based on the theory of Marx and Engels—how a communist society could use labour-time accounting to operate a planned economy without the need for a central planning authority.
-Workers would receive labour vouchers corresponding to their hours worked.
+Workers would receive labour vouchers corresponding to their time worked.
 Self-managed companies, organized as worker collectives, would operate with labour-time accounts using the then state-of-the-art accounting techniques.
 In this system, labour time would play the role that money plays in a capitalist society.
-Since everyone would receive the same amount of labour vouchers for each hour worked, exploitation would be prevented.
+Since everyone would receive the same amount of labour vouchers per unit time worked, exploitation would be prevented.

 During the Great Depression, European communities implemented local currencies with varying success.
 The aptly-named economist Sir Leo Chiozza Money advocated for a similar monetary scheme in his 1934 book Product Money (Methuen) with notes or certificates being issued for productive work and destroyed once exchanged for consumption goods.
 In Nazi Germany, Hjalmar Schacht (Adolf Hitlers finance-minister and banker) applied a kind of labour-voucher named MEFO-bond, whose aim was to hide the rearmament program's expenditures before the Western world as the big trusts did not pay by money-transfer to each other, but bought MEFO bonds from the state and changed these bonds in closed circuit.
 More modern implementations as time-based currencies were implemented in the United States starting in the 1970s.